pulumi/pulumi/docs/design/packages.md

                 type: string
                 description: The employee's current title.

 This facilitates implicit conversions from `Employee` to `Person`.
-Because CocoIL preserves RTTI for objects, recovering the fact that such an object is an `Employee` is possible using an explicit downcast later on.
+Because LumiIL preserves RTTI for objects, recovering the fact that such an object is an `Employee` is possible using an explicit downcast later on.

 At the moment, there is no support for redeclaration of properties, and therefore no support for covariance (i.e.,